 Seasonal allergies are a common condition that affect millions of people every year.
 In Michigan, spring brings budding flowers, fresh grass and blooming trees.
 For those who suffer from seasonal allergies, however, spring also can bring itchy or watery eyes, sneezing, runny nose, post-nasal drip, congestion and sinus pain.

 Dr. Eric Houchin of Bronson Family Medicine - The Groves sat down with WKZO 590 AM radio to discuss the causes, symptoms and different treatment options that can help those who suffer from seasonal allergies find some relief.
-Click here to listen to the full radio chat.
+Listen to the full radio chat: